marcofabris92/a-separation-principle-in-d3pc/README.md

 __________________________________________________________________________
 (12) reg_weight.m

-This subroutine has a simular task with respect to pbsidopt_ini.m at computing the regularization term according to the approximation discussed in Theorem 3.
+This subroutine fulfills a similar task with respect to pbsidopt_ini.m at computing the regularization term according to the approximation discussed in Theorem 3.